RuthBenTov/GOLD-MINER-projectGroup-5/project/instrudoction.md

-description :
+"Gold Miner Challenge" is an engaging game created by:
-Created by Ruth, Moriah, Daniel and Yuval
+Ruth, Moriah, Daniel, and Yuval.

-Gold Miner Challenge" is a captivating game where you play as a skilled miner whose goal is to collect precious stones.
-Success in each level unlocks the next one, offering increasingly exciting challenges.
+In this game, players assume the role of a skilled miner with the objective of collecting precious stones.
+Each successful completion of a level unlocks the next one, offering progressively more exciting challenges.

-the player need to register login or A single game without login. we have 3 different levels, and in each level one of 3 maps is selected in random. the goldMiner can moving left and right by pressing on the left/right buttons keyboard. and down to collect stone by pressing on down button. each stone has a different value , gold- is better than rock , and bag - has random value. also there is a store, each user can buy regardless of the amount of money in the account, products- "addTime" and "dynamite". addTime- to next level, automatically dynamite - by pressing keyUp
+Players have the option to either register and log in or play a single game without the need for login credentials.

+The game features three different levels, and for each level, one of three maps is randomly selected.
+Players control the gold miner's movement using the left and right keyboard buttons and can descend to collect stones by pressing the down button.

+Each type of stone in the game has a different value; gold is more valuable than rock, while bags contain stones with random values.

+Additionally, there is an in-game store where users can make purchases, regardless of the amount of money in their account.
+The available products in the store include "addTime" and "dynamite." "addTime" automatically adds time to the next level, while "dynamite" can be activated by pressing the keyUp button.

-we use local storage to save data.
+The game utilizes local storage to save player data.